Palmabit-IT/terraform-digitalocean-docker/README.md

 # Terraform Digitalocean

-Terraform to setup a droplet with nginx, docker, let's encrypt and DO monitoring.
+Terraform to setup a droplet with nginx, docker, gitlab user for CI, let's encrypt and DO monitoring.

 ## Prerequisites